-All audition/interviews completed by March 1, 2019 are considered for a Jordan College of the Arts Award.
 If possible, please attend our on-campus auditions so you can get to know our students and facilities on the beautiful Butler campus.
-If you are unable to come to Indianapolis for your audition, we are pleased to announce we will hold several regional auditions.
-See above for Regional Auditon dates and locations.
+If you are unable to come to Indianapolis for your audition, we hope to see you at one of our regional auditions.

 On Campus Audition Day Information

 The on-campus audition day is an all-encompassing, full-day visit comprised of workshops, panels, and activities in addition to the audition.
 Prospective students will meet with the department chair, current students, and alumni as well as participate in a variety of workshops that will give students a true sense of life as a Butler Theatre student.
 Please dress in comfortable clothing.
 There will be ample time to change prior to your audition or portfolio review if desired, although not required.

 The lunch hour is free time for families to enjoy lunch on the Butler campus.

 Monologue and/or portfolio reviews and interviews with Theatre faculty are scheduled individually throughout the afternoon beginning at 2:15pm.